 Reinforcement learning is a very simple machine learning scenario: an agent put in an unknown environment performs actions; actions gives rewards; thus the agent wants to learn how to maximise rewards.
-This pervasive approach inspired by human reasoning is nowadays used in more fields that can be mentioned here.
+This pervasive approach, inspired by human reasoning, is nowadays used in a huge number of fields.

 The typical limitation is that the environment is often very large, and classical computational methods do not scale up.
 Hence the need for new paradigms.